ItsTiz/PPS-24-sgp/docs/report/1_development_process/development_process.md

 `vMAJOR.MINOR.PATCH`

-*   The `v` prefix is conventional but not required by SemVer itself.
+*   The `v` prefix is conventional but not required by Semantic Versioning itself.
 *   `MAJOR`: Incremented for **breaking changes**.
 *   `MINOR`: Incremented when you **add functionality** in a backward-compatible manner.
 *   `PATCH`: Incremented for **backward-compatible bug fixes**.